OsaPL/Versus-Brawl/Mapping guidelines.md

 `blockSpeciesChange` will block players from changing species if `true`.

-`forcedSpecies` number representing start species for each player, at the map load.
+`forcedSpecies` number representing starting species for each player, at the map load.

 ### UI